 - The Certificate Chain that was provided by the CA, which is valid for your public certificate.

 - In the Company ID field, enter the Company ID that users provide when registering the RSA SecurID Authenticate app on their devices.

 The Company ID must have fewer than 255 characters and may only contain alphanumeric characters with no spaces.
 This value must be unique across all RSA customers.

 Note: After you change the Company ID, you must instruct users to provide the new value when registering the RSA SecurID Authenticate.
 Devices that are already registered are not affected.

-- (Optional) Just-in-Time Synchronization ensures that the identity source is updated in the Cloud Authentication Service every time a user registers a device or authenticates.
-New users are also added to the identity source.
-Enablement affects all identity sources.
-To request availability for this feature, contact RSA Customer Support.
+- Just-in-Time Synchronization ensures that identity sources are updated in the Cloud Authentication Service every time a user registers a device or authenticates.
+New users are also added to the identity sources during just-in-time synchronization.
+You can enable or disable this feature.

 - Click Save Settings.